sumanthdonthula/Credit-Risk-Default-Prediction/README.md

 🌐 **Streamlit Site:** Now, for the fun part – I've put together a user-friendly Streamlit website.
 You can make API calls and predict credit card defaults with ease.

-This project is all about using data to make life easier and smarter.
 Super excited to see how it can help folks make better financial choices. 🚀🔮💼

-If you're curious to see how it all works or just want to chat, hit me up or swing by my Streamlit site! 🌐🔗📈 #MachineLearning #CreditCardPrediction #DataScience #AI #UCI #XGBoost
+If you're curious to see how it all works, view the project on GitHub 🌐🔗📈 #MachineLearning #CreditCardPrediction #DataScience #AI #UCI #XGBoost